TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/javascript/index.md

 {% endraw %}

-Reverse String in Javascript was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

+- Jeremy Grifski
 - Trever Shick

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 29 2019 19:05:32.
 The solution was first committed on May 06 2018 09:06:55.
 As a result, documentation below may be outdated.